As is well known, beauty is in the eye of the beholder. This is especially true when it comes to assessing the attractiveness of people.

 Naturally younger looking with the right vital substances

 The following vital substances are very important for beautiful hair, skin, and nails:

-1. Collagen Type is a revolutionary beauty building material.
+1. Collagen Type IIis a revolutionary beauty building material.
 It promotes the firmness and elasticity of the skin by supporting the build-up of collagen and elastin in the connective tissue.
 This keeps the skin firm and elastic.
-Collagen Type II has a very high proportion of the amino acids proline, lysine and glycine, which are important for firm skin, as well as the connective tissue substances chondroitin and hyaluronic acid.
+Collagen Type II has a very high proportion of the amino acid proline, lysine and glycine, which are important for firm skin, as well as the connective tissue substances chondroitin and hyaluronic acid.

 Scientists have only recently discovered that the hyaluronic acid also contained in the skin is responsible for the moisture content.
 Unfortunately, this decreases with age.
 With Type II collagen, it is now possible to naturally increase the hyaluronic acid content and thus improve the skin's moisture and elasticity.
 People who regularly take Type II collagen report that they now manage less, sometimes even completely without skin cream.

-3. Vitamins, minerals and natural antioxidants not only form the basis of health and well-being but are just as important when it comes to promoting and maintaining beauty.
-Especially vitamin C, the carotenoids, vitamin E, vitamin B2, vitamin B6 and vitamin B12, folic acid, biotin and the trace elements iron, manganese, copper, selenium, silicon and zinc are essential for healthy, beautiful skin, hair and nails.
+3. Vitamins, minerals, and natural antioxidants not only form the basis of health and well-being but are just as important when it comes to promoting and maintaining beauty.
+Especially vitamin C, the carotenoids, vitamin E, vitamin B2, vitamin B6 and vitamin B12, folic acid, biotin and the trace elements iron, manganese, copper, selenium, silicon, and zinc are essential for healthy, beautiful skin, hair and nails.